A detail of the plant with

 Coriander infusions for respiratory diseases

 - Respiratory tract : The infusion of a pinch of fruits for a cup of water is beneficial for the affections of the respiratory tract, especially to expel the mucus, so that it exercises a expectorant function.
 It is equally appropriate to combat flu. ( A little cup distributed along four or five daily doses after the meals).

-Picking-up and storing: The fruits will be picked up in the months of July and August.
+The fruits will be picked up in the months of July and August.
 The leaves should be taken fresh.
-The fruits will dry off in a dark place and they should be preserved in little bags.
+The fruits will be dried off in a dark place and they should be preserved in little bags.